-The change in fair value of contingent consideration relates to the remeasurement of the contingent consideration arrangements resulting from each of the Jake Marshall, LLC ("JMLLC"), Coating Solutions, LLC ("CSLLC") (together with JMLLC, the Jake Marshall Transaction), the ACME Transaction and the Industrial Air Transaction.
-As a part of the total consideration for the Jake Marshall, ACME and Industrial Air transactions, the Company initially recognized \$3.1 million, \$1.5 million and \$3.2 million, respectively, in contingent consideration associated with their respective earnout payments.
-The carrying values of the Jake Marshall, ACME and IA Earnout Payments are subject to remeasurement at fair value at each reporting date through the end of the respective earnout periods with any changes in the fair value reported as a separate component of operating income in the condensed consolidated statements of operations.
+The change in fair value of contingent consideration relates to the remeasurement of the contingent consideration arrangements resulting from each of the Jake Marshall, LLC ("JMLLC"), Coating Solutions, LLC ("CSLLC", together with JMLLC, the "Jake Marshall Transaction"), the ACME Transaction, the Industrial Air Transaction, the Kent Island Transaction and the Consolidated Mechanical Transaction.
+As part of the total consideration for the Jake Marshall, ACME, Industrial Air, Kent Island and Consolidated Mechanical transactions, the Company initially recognized \$3.1 million, \$1.5 million, \$3.2 million, \$4.4 million and \$0.8 million, respectively, in contingent consideration associated with their respective earnout payments.
+The carrying values of the Jake Marshall, ACME, Industrial Air, Kent Island and Consolidated Mechanical earnout payments are subject to remeasurement at fair value at each reporting date through the end of the respective earnout periods with any changes in the fair value reported as a separate component of operating income in the consolidated statements of operations.
 See Note 9 - Fair Value Measurements in the accompanying notes to the Company's consolidated financial statements for further information.